 Community Health Worker

-Students in the Community Health Worker program at Harper College are trained in such areas as case management, medical terminology, community health, and working with diverse populations.
-The program prepares students for community health positions such as community health advocates, lay health educators, community health representatives, patient navigators, and Promotores de Salud.
+Students in the Community Health Worker Program at Harper College are trained in such areas as case management, medical terminology, community health, and working with diverse populations.
+The program prepares students for community health positions such as community health advocates, lay health educators, community health representatives, patient navigators, and promotores de salud.
 The program is ideal for those seeking immediate employment in the community health field, or pursuing additional education.
 Following completion of this program, students commonly pursue an Associate of Applied Science in Human Services or a related profession.